Eat Healthy This Christmas

 Although vegetables are usually plentiful at Christmas, fruits seem to take a back shelf to chocolates and sugary snacks.

-Fruit is giving you a natural sugar source that is high in fibre, providing additional vitamins and minerals and filling you up to help subdue later cravings that may arise.
+The fruit is giving you a natural sugar source that is high in fibre, providing additional vitamins and minerals and filling you up to help subdue later cravings that may arise.

 Extra Bonus Tip